 Jeffrey Wool is a Senior Research Fellow at Harris Manchester College, Oxford, a Fellow at the Commercial Law Centre, and an affiliate member of the Law Faculty, University of Oxford.
 Jeffrey was the second instructor (following, and then jointly with, Prof. Roy Goode) of the now globally-instructed course, transnational commercial law (exploring its phenomenon, dynamics, and elements).
 He then led the initial development of its course materials and was key to its advancement.
 He is a senior advisor to UNIDROIT and president of the UNIDROIT Foundation.
 He was Condon-Falknor Professor of global business law at the University of Washington School of Law from 2011-2019, where he was the founding co-director of its global business law institute and developed new courses on international business compliance (providing a conceptual framework and apply it to main compliance-topics) and comparative commercial law.

 Jeffrey Wool is the secretary general of the Aviation Working Group, a not-for-profit international industry group that works on the development of policies, regulations and rules designed to facilitate advanced international aviation financing and leasing.
-Jeffrey acts in that capacity on secondment from Blakes, a leading international law firm.
-Jeffrey coordinates all AWG activity and has since its inception in 1994, previously doing so on secondments from Perkins Coie (London and Washington), where he was a partner, and Freshfields Bruckhaus Deringer (London), where he was head of aerospace law and policy.
+Jeffrey acts in that capacity on secondment from Holland & Knight (Miami),where he is a partner and the firm’s director of international law and policy.
+Jeffrey coordinates all AWG activity and has since its inception in 1994, previously doing so on secondments from Perkins Coie (London and Washington), where he was a partner, and Freshfields Bruckhaus Deringer (London), where he was head of aerospace law and policy, and Blake Cassels & Graydon (New York)

 On behalf of AWG, Jeffrey has been a central actor in the development, negotiation, and national ratification and implementation of the Cape Town Convention (CTC).
 He chaired the group that prepared the original ‘Aircraft Protocol’ to the CTC, chairs the International Advisory Board for the CTC’s International Registry, and is the director of the Cambridge – UNIDROIT CTC academic project.
 He leads global projects promoting and assessing ratification of, and compliance with, CTC.
 He is responsible for AWG CTC compliance index (CTC compliance index).
 See https://ctc-compliance-index.awg.aero/